-By now, it is a sociological commonplace that a person's occupation exerts pervasive influence on his life.
-It controls the amount of time he may spend freely.
+BY NOW, IT IS A SOCIOLOGICAL COMMONPLACE that a person's occupation exerts pervasive influence on his life.
+It controls the archy; to those interested in social and psychological measurement be amount of time he may spend freely.
 It provides a learning situation which controls his thoughts and emotions.
 It controls the character of his interaction with other people.
 It provides the financial base which limits and directs his style of life.

-At present, we do not have a valid theory to explain and predict exactly what occupation a person will enter; we may never have.
-But even a small increase in the explanatory and predictive power of our knowledge about the occupational selection process may be useful.
+At present, we do not have a valid theory to explain and predict even a small increase in the explanatory and predictive power of our knowledge about the occupational selection process may be useful.
 The present monograph attempts to add such to our information.
 It does this by applying general knowledge of levels of aspiration theory and of attitudes to the measurement of just one dimension of the occupational selection process.
 The dimension to which we refer is the person's level of occupational aspiration as compared to that of his fellows, which we shall call relative or differential LOA or, more frequently, simply LOA.